The official journal of the American Society of Regional Anesthesia and Pain Medicine.

 ASRA Pain Medicine's highly cited, monthly journal publishes peer-reviewed scientific and clinical studies to advance the understanding and clinical application of regional techniques for surgical anesthesia and postoperative analgesia.
 Coverage includes intraoperative regional techniques, perioperative pain, chronic pain, obstetric anesthesia, pediatric anesthesia, outcome studies, and complications.

-The official journal of ASRA Pain Medicine, a subscription to Regional Anesthesia and Pain Medicine is just one of the benefits of membership in the Society.
+The official journal of ASRA Pain Medicine, a subscription to Regional Anesthesia and Pain Medicine/RAPM is just one of the benefits of membership in the Society.
 It is published by BMJ.
 View open access content at www.rapm.org.

 *median number of days